-Reduce excess fat and get a better body contour
+Reduce excess fat and sculpt a better body contour

 Why Patients Love Liposuction